Application perspectives

 By default, various dashboards such as the Summary tab, only show numbers for "Inbound Calls".
 Wherever the Inbound or All Calls selector is available on a dashboard, the perspective can be switched to All Calls.
 When selecting services and endpoints within an application perspective, the boundary setting is inherited.

-At any point you can switch from the simple wizard mode to the advanced mode using the button.
-In the Step 2 example above, selecting the advanced mode would present the screen shown as follows.
-All of the data that was previously entered is carried forward to this view.
-The reverse is also true -- if you were to select “Simple Mode” this data would not be lost either.
+At any point, you can switch from the simple wizard mode to the advanced mode by using the button.
+In the Step 2 example, selecting the advanced mode presents the screen that is shown as follows.
+All the data that you previously entered is carried forward to this view.
+The reverse is also true; this data is not lost if you select “Simple Mode”.

 If the Instana user is a member of a group with the Contributor role, new APs can be created only within the predefined scope of the Contribution filter.
 For more information on setting the Contribution filter, see Applications.
 If the Instana user is a member of multiple groups with the Contributor role, the Select contribution filter list is displayed.
 Select a filter from the list.